About the Festival

 We are grateful for raffle donations from the following businesses for 2018:

-Northlink, Loganair, Camera Centre, J G Rae (Shetland Jewellery), High Level Music, George Robertson Ltd, Shetland Times Bookshop, Scoop Whole Foods, Shetland Amenity Trust Planticrub, and RSM Tax and Accounting .
+Northlink, Loganair, Camera Centre, J G Rae (Shetland Jewellery), High Level Music, George Robertson Ltd, Shetland Times Bookshop, Scoop Whole Foods, Shetland Amenity Trust Planticrub, Joanne Riley, Intersport and RSM Chartered Accounting .

 No Smoking Policy